czue/pegasus-docs/cookbooks.md

 1. Delete the `assets/javascript/pegasus/` folder.
 1. Delete `static/js/react-object-lifecycle-bundle.js`, `static/js/vue-object-lifecycle-bundle.js` and `static/js/pegasus-bundle.js`

-## Delete Teams Code

-If you aren't using teams there are a few things you can cleanup on the front end code.

-1. In `assets/index.js` remove the `require('./javascript/pegasus/teams.js');` line.
-1. In `webpack.config.js`, delete the `teams` entry from `module.exports`.
-1. Delete `assets/javascript/pegasus/teams.js`.
-1. Delete `static/js/teams-bundle.js`

 ## Delete Stripe Code

 If you aren't using Stripe you can remove the code and dependencies by doing the following steps.